PeakWhale/helm/README.md

 * Python 3.11 or newer
 * UV installed
 * Ollama installed and running
-* DuckDB installed if you want the CLI, which stands for Command Line Interface, viewer
+* DuckDB installed if you want the CLI viewer

 ### Install dependencies